Extreme Weather Caused $165 Billion In US Damage In 2022: Officials - UrduPoint

 Extreme Weather Caused $165 Billion In US Damage In 2022: Officials

+"Climate change is creating more and more intense extreme events that cause significant damage and often sets off cascading hazards like intense drought followed by devastating wildfires followed by dangerous flooding and mudslides," NOAA administrator Richard Spinrad told reporters.

-NOAA's National Centers for Environmental Information (NCEI) said in a year-end report that 2022 tied 2017 and 2011 for the most billion-dollar disasters in a Calendar year, behind the 22 and 20 separate billion-dollar events of 2020 and 2021.
+"More and more Americans and more places are exposed to risks from climate and extreme weather," Spinrad said.
+"People are seeing the impacts of a changing climate system where they live, work and play on a regular basis."
+NOAA's National Centers for Environmental Information said in a year-end report that 2022 tied 2017 and 2011 for the most billion-dollar disasters in a Calendar year, behind the 22 and 20 separate billion-dollar events of 2020 and 2021.

-The increasing number of extreme events "hints that the extremely high activity of recent years is becoming the new normal," the NCEI said.
+The increasing number of extreme events "hints that the extremely high activity of recent years is becoming the new normal," the NCEI said, with Spinrad adding they should serve as a "wake-up call" to build resiliency.

 The report noted that the figures do not reflect the total cost of last year's US weather and climate events, only those associated with major disasters that each caused more than $1 billion in damages.